portal-cornell/robotouille/renderer/configuration/README.md

 # Configuration File

 Our goal for Robotouille is for it to be configurable so that users are able to use their own assets and customize the predicates to their liking.
-We have created a simple json for you to configure the game.
+We have created a simple json for you to configure the game's assets.

-## Configuring the Game
+## Configuring the Game Assets

 ### Description